Parking FAQs

 GENERAL PARKING QUESTIONS

 If you are a student, log into your MyKU account and, under Vehicle Services, add the vehicle to your account.
-Then bring your vehicle registration and photo ID to Vehicle Registration & Permits in 107 Academic Forum to secure either a permanent permit (if you will be using the vehicle on multiple occasions over a period of time) or a temporary hangtag (if this “once and done” usage).
-You will be issued a temporary parking placard with the same lot assignment as your permanent decal.
+Then bring your vehicle registration and photo ID to Vehicle Registration & Permits in 107 Academic Forum to secure either a permanent permit.
+You will be issued a decal with the same lot assignment as your original decal.

 Permits may not be transferred between vehicles.